securebitsorg/securebitsorg.github.io/content/posts/security/was-ist-eine-utm-firewall.en.md

 slug: what-is-a-unified-threat-management-firewall
 ---
 ## Unified Threat Management Appliances (UTM Firewall)
-In my article “How does a firewall work?” (https://secure-bits.org/wie-funktioniert-eine-firewall/), I described how a firewall is structured and the differences between the various types of firewalls.
+In my article “[How does a firewall work?](https://secure-bits.org/en/posts/security/wie-funktioniert-eine-firewall/)", I described how a firewall is structured and the differences between the various types of firewalls.
 In this article, I would like to give you a closer look at how a Unified Threat Management (UTM or UTM firewall) works and explain the individual functions and technical terms.
 ## What is the difference between a UTM firewall and a normal firewall?
 There is a clear definition of this term, which specifies the designation of a security component (security appliance).
 For example, a pure firewall is referred to as a Specialized Security Appliance (SSA), as this network security component performs a clearly defined task in the security system.
 In this case, it is to prevent network connections according to a defined set of rules.